AODocs can be configured to receive emails from library contributors and transform these emails into documents.

-Opening the Administration Console of a library
+Opening the library administration interface

 In the library configuration section, click on “E-mails” (3).
 To add a new email address, click on “Add new value” (4) and enter the email address without the '@' and the domain.
 The email address will be completed with '@ao-docs.appspotmail.com' by the system.

 Accessing the emails list

 Click on the email you have entered (5) to configure your email.
 You can select the document class you want to associate with the email (6) or delete an email (7).

 Once you opened the email configuration pop-up, several options are displayed: